 It’s time for new beginnings, new projects, and new skills.
 Weaving Today contributor and Handwoven tech editor Susan Horton’s got the itch to weave rugs for her home.
 Here is her review of a new rug weaving video from Tom Knisely, full of ideas to make Susan, her looms, and her floors very happy. – Anita

-Watching Weave a Good Rug, you can feel Tom's passion for rugs, weaving rugs, and teaching others to weave rugs.
+Watching Weave a Good Rug, you can feel Tom’s passion for weaving rugs and teaching others to how to weave a rug.
 He starts with a discussion of rug structures: warp-faced, weft-faced, rep, and rag, and the types of warp yarns that are best for each one.
 He moves from there to selecting the best loom for your project and the pros and cons of different types.
 As part of the loom discussion he shows the viewer how to improve their own looms to make them better for weaving rugs.
 The next section focuses on the tools needed to weave rugs, the different shuttles, temples, and other items necessary to weave rugs, and how to select weft yarns, or fabrics and other fibers for a rag rug.

 My favorite parts however were in the second half, when Tom actually weaves.
 Even for those of us who have been weaving for years, it is fascinating to watch how someone else throws a shuttle, adjusts their selvedges and beats their weft in.
 As he weaves portions of each rug type, Tom introduces the viewer to the details that make a good rug and how to achieve them, such as a tightly packed weft, headers that fold easily, and selvedges that are neat.
 In the section about rag rugs, he shows how to prepare the fabric and how to start and end fabric strips.

-Almost every beginning weaver I have ever known has expressed the desire to weave a rug.
+Almost every beginning weaver I have ever known has expressed the desire to learn how to weave a rug.
 Rugs are utilitarian and, in the best of worlds, also beautiful and long-lived.
-If you are a new weaver or a more experienced weaver, you will find Weave a Good Rug useful.
+Whether you are a new weaver or more experienced, you will find Weave a Good Rug useful.
 It will inspire you, give you new ideas and help you weave a good rug, which will be woven for a long time.